 REGISTRAR.Deadlines for Fall and Spring registration are July 16 and December 2, respectively.
 If all fees

-Andpaperwork are not received by these dates, the deposit is forfeited and the space becomes available to those on the waiting list.
+and paperwork are not received by these dates, the deposit is forfeited and the space becomes available to those on the waiting list.
 Exception to the above timelines may be made if the co-op is not full and there is interest from additional families.
 These cases will be handled on a case-by-case basis through review and/or approval of the Steering Committee with input from involved teachers.
 No new families/students will be added for the fall semester afterAugust 1st or for the spring semester after December 20th.
 These prospective members must wait until the following semester to participate if applying after these dates.

 The following signed forms must be submitted in order to complete registration and participate in Co-Op.